Vayots Dzor Province

-The province is home to many ancient landmarks and tourist attractions in Armenia including the Areni-1 cave complex and Areni-1 winery of the Chalcolithic period, the 8th-century Tanahat Monastery, the 10th-century fortress of Smbataberd, and the 13th-century monastery of Noravank.
-Vayots Dzor is also home to the spa-town of Jermuk.

-The village of Gladzor in Vayots Dzor was home to the 13th and 14th-century University of Gladzor.
+A major wine-producing region in Armenia, Vayots Dzor is home to many ancient landmarks and historical attractions.
+Among them are the Areni-1 cave complex and Areni-1 winery of the Chalcolithic period, the 8th-century Tanahat Monastery, the 10th-century fortress of Smbataberd, and the 13th-century monastery of Noravank.
+The province is also home to the spa-town of Jermuk and the village of Gladzor, known for the 13th and 14th-century University of Gladzor.

 Etymology

 The province is named after the Vayots Dzor canton of historic Syunik, the ninth province of Ancient Armenia.
 The exact etymology of the name Vayots Dzor is unknown, although it is popularly understood to mean valley or canyon of sorrows (vay is an exclamation of sorrow or pain in Armenian, a cognate of the word "woe").
 According to folk tradition, the region received this name after a powerful earthquake struck the area.
 Historian Grigor Ghapantsyan considers it more likely that the name Vayots Dzor derives from the name of an ancient tribe or ethnic group with the name Vay, perhaps connected with Biaini, the endonym of the ancient kingdom of Urartu.